minhquangvo1109/UniversalVariable/README.md

 	 * Variables that may live on any page which describe the page itself
      *********************************************************************/
 	page: {
-		category: "<The type of page this is, eg: home, product, category, search, basket, checkout, confirmation>",
+        // category: String - The type of page this is, i.e: home, product, category, search, basket, checkout, confirmation
+		category: "product",

-		subCategory: "<A more detailed description of the page, eg: if Category is \"category\", subCategory may be \"Mens Shirts\">"
+        // subCategory: String A more detailed description of the page, eg: if Category is "category", subCategory may be "Mens Shirts"
+		subCategory: "Mens Shirts"
 	},

 	/*********************************************************************
 	 * Variables that may live on any page which describe the current user
 	 *********************************************************************/
 	user: {
-		name: "The name of the user",
+        // name: String - The name of the user
+		name: "Name",

-		username: "<The user  name of the logged in user>",
+        // username: String - The user  name of the logged in user
+		username: "username",

-		email: "<The email address of the logged in user>" },
+        // email: String - The email address of the logged in user
+		email: "user@example.com"
+	},

     /*****************************************************************************